HomeDev GuideAPI Reference

 Think of the thing you are moderating as an action rather than a resource.
 For example, you moderate:

-• the act of publishing a comment, rather than the comment itself.
+• The act of publishing a comment rather than the comment itself.

-• a request to join a group, rather than a user.
+• A request to join a group rather than a user.

 The outcome of an action is only relevant after it is approved through moderation.
 So, maintain a record of that action in your moderation system and only commit its outcome upon approval.